Why Orbit Exists

 The problem

 Without the right infrastructure and tools to easily share, reuse, and maintain source code, hardware experiences slow and expensive development cycles.
 At this point, you be wondering what are the right tools and infrastructure that hardware needs?
 To answer this question, you may have to shift your perspective about hardware.
 Thinking of hardware with the waterfall approach of being built and done with is the wrong mindset.
 Hardware is rarely built once and forgotten about.
 Instead, one must think of hardware with a more agile approach in that it evolves and improves upon many iterations.
 This concept of hardware evolving over time requires special attention when creating the supportive infrastructure around it.
-But this infrastructure and tooling does not exist for the common HDL languages such as VHDL and Verilog.
+While this infrastructure and tooling exists in the software development world, unfortunately it is largely missing for the common HDL languages such as VHDL and Verilog.

 Without the right infrastructure and tools, many source code maintenance tasks related to development, also known as technical debt, become exponentially more time-consuming and increasingly difficult as time goes on and the code base grows in size and complexity.
-The technical debt falls upon the developer to manually handle because there is no automated systematic tool to instead handle it.
+The technical debt falls upon the developer to handle manually because there is no automated systematic tool that can properly handle it instead.
 Large technical debt in turn leads to long and expensive hardware development cycles, and therefore it is a common goal to strive to minimize technical debt.
 The solution at this point is not to continue down the dark path ahead, but instead to take a look at how software managed to minimize this problem: package management.

 With the right tools, hardware development can experience faster development cycles and lower development costs.
 A tool that can make this experience true is a package manager.
 A package manager's role is to organize and automate the tasks related to source code management.
-A well-designed package manager can minimize technical debt, while a poorly-designed package manager simply shifts the technical debt to possibly new and different tasks.
+A well-designed package manager can minimize technical debt, while a poorly-designed package manager can fail to minimize technical debt and instead shift it to different tasks.
 Software programming languages have become increasingly good at handling source code management through the creation of their own package managers, such as go mod for Go, Cargo for Rust, and pip for Python.

 Having well-designed and easily accessible tools is important to any form of development.
 Creativity's greatest limiting factor is the tools of which are available to turn an idea into a reality.

-One of the major goals behind Orbit is to support the developer in shifting their perspective of hardware toward a more agile approach in being something that lives and evolves over time.
-By using Orbit as an HDL package manager, hardware development becomes an enjoyable experience with more of the developer's time devoted to actually creating cool things, not racking up technical debt and fighting to manage millions of files.
+One of the major goals behind Orbit is to provide the right infrastructure and ecosystem for anyone's hardware projects to live and evolve over time.
+By introducing Orbit into your workflow, we believe hardware development becomes a more enjoyable experience where more of your time is devoted to actually creating cool things, not racking up technical debt and fighting to manage millions of files.
 After all, the saying should be "Hardware is cool", right?